jtyr/ansible-yaml_inventory/README.md

 This Ansible dynamic inventory script is trying to address these issues by allowing the following features:

-- Possibility to split the inventory into multiple files.
+- Possibility to split single inventory into multiple files.
 - Self-generating group names based on the YAML structure.
-- Truly hiearchical vars files.
+- Truly hierarchical vars files.
 - Automatic `.vault` files loading.
 - Possibility to add hosts to an other group.
 - Possibility to include hosts from an other groups via regexp.